The Engineering Division issues permits for all work to be done in the public right-of-way.

-- Review comments, if any, will be emailed to the email addresses disclosed in the permit application.
+- Review comments, if any, will be emailed to the email addresses disclosed in the permit.

-- Permit fees will be sent to email addresses disclosed in the permit application.
+- Permit fees will be sent to email addresses disclosed in the permit.

 - Payment of permit fees are satisfied.

-NOTE: Permit applications that are in the approval process and dormant for 180 days will be deemed not active.
+NOTE: Permits that are in the approval process and dormant for 180 days will be deemed not active.
 Applicant will have to reapply.